mwittrien/BetterDiscordAddons/Plugins/ServerFolders/README.md

 [patreon-badge]: https://img.shields.io/badge/Patreon-Support!-%23F96854.svg?logo=patreon&style=flat
 [patreon-link]: https://patreon.com/MircoWittrien

-Patche Discords native Folders in a way to open Servers within a Folder in a new bar to the right.
-Also adds a bunch of new features to more easily organize, customize and manage your Folders
+Changes Discord's Folders, Servers open in a new Container, also adds extra Features to more easily organize, customize and manage your Folders